ThomasPrior/FlexpoolInfo/README.md

 ````
 sensor:
   - platform: flexpoolinfo
-    miner_address: (required) the address of your Ethermine miner
+    miner_address: (required) the address of your Flexpool miner
     currency_name: (required) the currency you would like your unpaid balance to be converted to
     token: (required) XCH or ETH
     name_override: (optional) name to identify your wallet instead of your miner address.
 ````

-Please note that the Ethermine API accepts the address in two formats:
+Please note that the Flexpool API accepts the address in two formats:

 - ETH: 42 characters beginning with 0x
-- XCH: 62 characters beggining with xch1
+- XCH: 62 characters beginning with xch1

 The address must be encapsulated in quotation marks as follows: